Herman Goldstine: BRL and the Moore School

-As a result of the United States' entering World War II, Goldstine left the University of Michigan where he was a professor in July, 1942 to enlist in the Army.
+As a result of the United States' entering World War II, Goldstine left the University of Michigan where he was a professor in July 1942 to enlist in the Army.
 He was commissioned a lieutenant and worked as an ordnance mathematician calculating firing tables at the Ballistic Research Laboratory (BRL) at Aberdeen Proving Ground, Maryland.
 The firing tables were used in battle to find the appropriate elevation and azimuth for aiming artillery, which had a range of several miles.

 The firing table calculations were accomplished by about one hundred women operating mechanical calculators.
 Each combination of gun, round and geographical region required a unique set of firing tables.
 It took about 750 calculations to compute a single trajectory and each table had about 3,000 trajectories.
 It took a human computer at least 7 hours to calculate one trajectory.
 To increase production, BRL enlisted the computing facilities of the Moore School of Electrical Engineering at the University of Pennsylvania and Goldstine was the liaison between BRL and the university.

 The ENIAC

 While making some adjustments to the Moore School's mechanical differential analyzer, engineer Joseph Chapline suggested Goldstine visit John Mauchly, a physics instructor at the Moore School, who had distributed a memorandum proposing that the calculations could be done thousands of times faster with an electronic computer using vacuum tubes.
 Mauchly wrote a proposal and in June 1943 he and Goldstine secured funding from the Army for the project.
 The ENIAC was built in 30 months with 200,000 man hours.
-The ENIAC was huge, measuring 30 by 60 feet and weighing 30 tons with 18,000 vacuum tubes.
+The ENIAC was huge, occupying a 30- by 60-foot room and weighing 30 tons with 18,000 vacuum tubes.
 The device could only store 20 numbers and took days to program.
 It was completed in late 1945 as World War II was coming to an end.